Ode to Senior Level 2

 Not only was she against body-type for tumbling, the taller than average adolescent was not conducive to flying either.
 She wasn’t the point person, wasn’t in the middle of the routine and certainly not the front.

 Week after week, she was on time and ready for practice.
-She was dependable and reliable, the kind of base that would cushion her flyer’s fall with her own body before she’d let her touch a mat.
-With 100 pounds crashing down on her at full force on top of her head, elbows hitting the side of her face, knees upwardly hitting her chin, like all bases, Becky took some real hits.
-We made several trips to the emergency room where doctors' diagnosis was "concussion."
-Today I know how dangerous that is.
+She was dependable and reliable, the kind of base that would cushion her flyer’s fall with her own body before letting them touch a mat.
+With 100 pounds crashing down on her, at full force, on top of her head, elbows hitting the side of her face, knees upwardly hitting her chin, like all bases, Becky took some real hits.
+We made several trips to the emergency room where doctors’ diagnosis were "concussion."

 Would she get frustrated?
 You bet.
 Whether real or perceived, she felt like Senior Level 4 and 5 athletes thought Level 2s were beneath them, like there was some invisible hierarchy.